artkavanagh/github.io/Paradoxical-ambition.md

-# The paradoxical ambition of Andrew Marvell’s Third Advice to a Painter
+# The paradoxical ambition of Andrew Marvell’s <cite>Third Advice to a Painter</cite>

 ## The satiric practice of a poet better known for his lyric verse